kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 Micah adds about the baptisms of late, “The family pictured on Facebook looks eerily like my uncle, aunt, and their grandchildren.
 All of which did not go to church and they are all missing today.”
 He adds, “Yes, I said it’s a family operation… But not all of the family participated.”

 ## Continuing the Massacre
+### Sunday Services

+According to the Creator, Mount Calvary Baptist Church is attended by CIA employees and contractors on Sundays who capture and kill anyone who enters the church.

+The videos produced for Facebook are made on other days of the week and published on Sundays.
+The SotC warn (see below) against viewing the videos or going to the Facebook page of "Mount Calvary Missionary Baptist Church" and cautions anyone who views the timestamps as true, the CIA modifies the timestamps of the posts to show activity on days and years different from the actual time taken or posted.

 ### Funerals

 The SotC have learned that at least ten funerals were held at Mount Calvary Baptist Church but they were held to kill any person who came to pay their respects.
 The funerals are not announced in the obituaries and are not for any one person.